 - Include a certificate or other proof for every training listed on the training list is included.
 Other proof includes print out confirmation of attendance (registration is not sufficient). - If you are attending a recorded training as opposed to a live session where a certificate of completion or other verifiable record of attendance is not issued, you will need to submit an Affidavit attesting to your training attendance that is signed by you and your supervisor.
-See CLINIC's sample Affidavit. - Present proof of training in the same order as the training is listed on the resume for ease of review by OLAP. - OLAP's FAQ asks that copies of PowerPoint handouts and other similar materials NOT be included in the application, but that for conferences and other lengthy courses, it is helpful to include a schedule, agenda(s), course syllabus or program. - Check that every certificate is signed (digital or ink) and the name(s) is also printed.
-OLAP will send an RFE for any missing signatures (when a signature line(s) is blank). - Check that the duration for the training listed on the resume matches the duration listed on the certificates.
+See CLINIC's sample Affidavit. - Present proof of training in the same order as trainings are listed for ease of review. - The DOJ R & A Program's FAQ asks that copies of PowerPoint handouts and other similar materials NOT be included in the application, but that for conferences and other lengthy courses, it is helpful to include a schedule, agenda(s), course syllabus or program. - Check that every certificate is signed (digital or ink) and the name(s) is also printed. - Check that the duration for the training listed matches the duration listed on the certificates.